MAS111 Mathematics Core II

 - Basic plane geometry in 2 and 3 dimensions; solution of simultaneous equations, both geometrically as intersections of planes, and algebraically via Gaussian reduction.

-- Matrices: introduction; interpretation as linear maps and the multiplication rule; determinants; eigenvalues and eigenvectors;
+- Matrices: introduction; interpretation as linear maps and the multiplication rule; determinants; eigenvalues and eigenvectors; change of basis.

 - To demonstrate techniques for representing lines and conics using co-ordinate geometry.

 - To study systematic ways of solving simultaneous equations.

 - To develop students' skills in the solution of problems in matrix algebra and co-ordinate geometry.

 - To introduce the ideas of determinants, eigenvalues and eigenvectors.